-If you upload TM in CSV or XLS/XLSX file formats, match columns with the corresponding languages in the configuration dialog.
+If you upload a TM in CSV or XLS/XLSX file formats, match columns with the corresponding languages in the configuration dialog.

-When you assigned a few TMs to the project, you can set the needed priority for each of them.
+When you assign a few TMs to the project, you can set the needed priority for each of them.
 As a result, TM suggestions from the TM with the higher priority will be displayed in the first place.

 The default TM priority value is set to 1.
 A higher number has a higher priority (for example, 5 has a higher priority than 1).
 For example, if you assigned four TMs to your project, you can set the priority of 4 to the most important TM, the one that should be used in the first place.
-And respectively set the lower priorities to other TMs.
+And respectively set lower priorities to other TMs.

 To set the priority for TMs, follow these steps: